lekoala/silverstripe-debugbar/README.md

 ### Database profiling

+Note: this feature is optional and relies on `tractorcow/silverstripe-proxy-db`.

 The "Database" tab allows you to view a list of all the database operations that a page request has made, and will group duplicated queries together.
 This can be useful to identify areas where performance can be improved, such as using `DataObject::get_by_id()` (which caches the result) instead of `DataObject::get()->byID()`.

 ![Database profiling](docs/_images/database.png)